gcv/cupboard/README.md

 At its lowest level, Cupboard uses Berkeley DB JE, and contains a fairly complete Clojure wrapper for the JE API.
-This API is available in the `cupboard.db.bdb-je` package; some projects may find this code useful on its own.
+This API is available in the `cupboard.bdb.je` package; some projects may find this code useful on its own.
 The `cupboard.core` package provides a higher-level abstraction.

 ## Sample Code

-This code makes some struct-maps representing books and updates them.
+This code makes some struct-maps representing books, saves them into a database, and updates them.

     (ns examples.cupboard.simple
       (:use clojure.contrib.pprint)